isotope-rs/isotope/README.md

 # Isotope

-Isotope scans AWS services and makes suggestions on how to improve them using Artificial Intelligence.
+Isotope scans AWS services and makes suggestions on how to improve them using AWS Bedrock (Artificial Intelligence).

+## Key benefits
+- No exfiltration of data beyond your AWS account
+- Discrete examination of your services within AWS
+- Simplistic remediation steps designed for humans.

 ## Installation